Expert care for dry eye relief

 Can dry eye cause headaches?

 Sometimes.
-Since dryness can cause blurry vision, the eyes often strain to see clearly which is what can cause the headache.
+Since dryness can cause blurry vision, the eyes often strain to see clearly, leading to headaches.
 It might feel like a tension headache or pain in and around the eyes.

 Can dry eye cause blindness?

-No. Dry eyes can make your eyes feel pretty uncomfortable, but will not cause blindness.
+No. Dry eye can make your eyes feel very uncomfortable, but it will not cause blindness.

 Can dry eye cause floaters?